 Linear modules for cartesian systems

-The range of applications is extended by special functions with linear modules, for example, MTKUSE is enabled by telescopic module to transfer areas behind any protective walls or working areas which are separated.
+The range of applications is extended by special functions with linear modules, for example, MTKUSE is enabled by the telescopic module to transfer areas behind any protective walls or working areas that are separated.